-- 2.1 Schedule Must be completed and submitted via the password-protected online eligibility center by February 4, 2015.
-Games cannot be added to the schedule after April 8. - 2.2 Change of Division Form Optional, if filed via the password-protected online eligibility center by March 30, 2015. - 2.3 Site Availability Form Must be filed via the password-protected online eligibility center by March 30, 2015. - 2.4 Tournament Rosters/Entry/Officials Can be submitted on the Eligibility Center or the "submit scores/forms" option under the CIAC for coaches menu at CIACsports.com.
-Rosters must be submitted by May 22, 2015. - 2.5 Game Scores In order to ensure that standings and rankings on both the CIAC's websites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online no more than 24 hours following the game's completion.
-It is highly recommended that scores are entered from the site as soon as the game ends.
+- 2.1 Schedule Must be completed and submitted via the password-protected online eligibility center by January 29, 2020.
+Games cannot be added to the schedule after April 4, 2020. - 2.2 Change of Division Form Optional, if filed via the password-protected online eligibility center by March 30, 2020. - 2.3 Site Availability Form Must be filed via the password-protected online eligibility center by March 27, 2020. - 2.4 Tournament Rosters/Entry/Officials Can be submitted on the Eligibility Center or the "submit scores/forms" option under the CIAC for coaches menu at ciacsports.com.
+Rosters must be submitted by May 24, 2020. - 2.5 Game Scores In order to ensure that standings and rankings on both the CIAC's websites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online on the day of the game as soon as possible following the game's completion.

-Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at CIACsports.com, or the "submit scores" button in our CIACmobile.com mobile site.
-Entering scores at CIACsports.com or CIAC mobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
+Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "submit scores" button in our ciacmobile.com mobile site.
+Entering scores at ciacsports.com or ciacmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
 LIST SCORES FOR ENTIRE SCHEDULE INCLUDING FORFEITS AND CANCELLATIONS.

-Final Games Scores - Regardless of regular season postponed games, the date of Thursday, May 28, 2015, MUST BE THE FINAL DAY TO COUNT FOR TOURNAMENT.
+Final Games Scores - Regardless of regular season postponed games, the date of Thursday, May 28, 2020, MUST BE THE FINAL DAY TO COUNT FOR TOURNAMENT.
 The score of games played on that day must be reported immediately following the game.